newsguildny/times-tech-guild-sl-2022/slides.md

   master's thesis and now there's a slick online interface for uploading CSVs and stylizing a whole bunch of facets in the display!
 - But that came much later, so let's get back to the timeline at hand!
-- maybe put this somewhere?
-At the end?
-After this?
-TKTK - data-for-power.shay.dev/
-- TIMING - 11:30 - bubble chart
-- TKTK - why are these notes weird?

 ---